Tvirus5087/WhispersOfMara/README.md

 Note: This is an NSFW (Not Safe For Work) modlist and the ANNIVERSARY EDITION IS REQUIRED.

-Update for Version 5: 5 Alpha: Awaiting on Wabbajack Whitelist pull Requests.
-This is to ensure mods that you download are not being illegally redistributed or coming from unauthorized sources.

 REQUIREMENTS:
 Skyrim Special Edition Anniversary Edition (version 1170).
 You may attempt to backport at your own risk, it will not be supported.
 .NET 8.0﻿ https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.17-windows-x64-installer